|

 in real screen size, at four different and successive levels

+of compression.
 This next image is

 quite large, 722KB.
 It cycles slowly through nine different versions